HangfireIO/Hangfire.io/_posts/2022-04-04-hangfire-oü.md

 Russian-based entity is closing, and since Mar, 15 nobody works there, and no single penny goes to it starting from charges processed after ~Feb 15.
 Later this year I will try to contact all companies with custom EULAs to give an option to re-sign the license with the new entity, please let me know if you need to do this earlier.

+New sales for companies with Russian residence are now closed and any payments will be refunded back.

 Payments, private NuGet feed, technical support and GitHub repositories are unaffected by this change, everything remains the same, except newsletter – I was unable to replicate it in time and it doesn't work currently.
 I will attempt to rebuild it, but a bit later.

 I'm working hard to complete the transition, hope for your patience.
 Please feel free to ask any questions via <a href="mailto:support@hangfire.io">support@hangfire.io</a>.